top of page

 3.30pm - 4.00pm Afternoon Tea

-4:00pm - 5:00pm Plenary Session 4
+4:00pm - 5:00pm Plenary Session 4 - Real-time surveillance, taming the data beast

 Chair - Professor Nicola Stephens, Professor of Public Health and Director, Public Health and Health Service Innovation Program, University of Tasmania